debops/debops/docs/defaults-detailed.rst

 for each cluster in :file:`/etc/services` as well as maintain firewall configuration as needed.

-Some of the global variables defined in debops.postgresql_server_ concerning clusters can be overridden on a cluster by cluster basis using their abbreviated names (without ``postgresql_server__`` prefix) as cluster parameters.
-In addition, almost all of the PostgreSQL parameters found in the ``postgresql.conf`` configuration file can be specified as cluster parameters as well, to change the defaults.
+Some of the global variables defined in ``debops.postgresql_server`` concerning clusters can be overridden on a cluster by cluster basis using their abbreviated names (without ``postgresql_server__`` prefix) as cluster parameters.
+In addition, almost all of the PostgreSQL parameters found in the :file:`postgresql.conf` configuration file can be specified as cluster parameters as well, to change the defaults.

 List of some of the parameters that you can specify in a cluster configuration